sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 POST https://{tenant}.api.identitynow.com/oauth/token
 ```

-The request includes the client credential information passed in the request body, as shown in this screenshot from Postman:
+The request includes the client credential information passed in the request body, as shown in this example using [Postman](https://www.getpostman.com):

 ![OAuth Client Credentials Form Data](/products/idn/api/img/authentication/oauth-client-credentials-form-data.png)

-This example shows how to pass the information with form-data in the request body in Postman.
+This example shows how to pass the information with form-data in the request body.
 You can also use these options to pass in the information:

 - Use x-www-form-urlencoded data to pass in the client credential information in the request body.
 - Use query parameters to pass the information in the request URL.
 The request URL will look like this: